43 things to do in Norfolk with kids

 Check out my picks for more of the best beaches in Norfolk with kids

-Or for more facilities, nearby Wells-next-the-Sea has a café, toilets, lifeguards… even a branch of Joules as well as some shaded dunes and tide pools to paddle in.
-The car park gets booked up fast in summer.
+For more facilities, nearby Wells-next-the-Sea has a café, toilets, lifeguards… as well as some shaded dunes and tide pools to paddle in.
+The car park gets booked up fast in summer though.

 This is another dog-friendly option, although as at Holkham there are restrictions during the summer to protect wildlife.